KU Core Review Instruction

 - Part 1: Recertification is a self-report by the department or program offering the course certifying that the course complies with the required criteria of the KU Core Goal and Learning Outcome for which it has been approved.

-- Part 2: Assessment is a self-report by the department or program offering the course of measured student achievement of the learning outcome.
+- Part 2: Assessment (for all goals other than 3S, 3N, and 3H) is a self-report by the department or program offering the course of measured student achievement of the learning outcome.
 The report describes how course assessment items align to dimensions of the learning outcome, a report of the measurements taken on those items across a representative sample of students, a descriptive analysis of the data, and finally, a description of changes those data suggest in order to improve student achievement of the learning outcome.

 Departments will submit reports in September for each of their courses that fulfills a learning outcome that is due for review that academic year.
-KU Core Review Forms for 2017-2018 are due September 15, 2017.
-Reports should be submitted through Assessment System Online.
-The system provides prompts the user with the appropriate question for each goal/learning outcome, and the user can easily cut and paste from a Word document answers to questions requiring narrative response.
-Instructions for completing the forms are available both through the ASO homepage and here as a download.
-As with Degree-Level Assessment, only designated department users (Chairs, Associate Chairs and Undergrad Program Directors/Coordinators will have access by default) may submit the materials.
+Reports should be submitted through the Qualtrics survey interface.
+The system provides prompts the user with the appropriate question for each goal / learning outcome, and the user can easily cut and paste from a Word document answers to questions requiring narrative response.

 The UCCC will evaluate each report and provide written feedback to departments.
 In some cases the Committee may require additional information or data in order to recertify the course.
 The goal of the review is to motivate and document continuous, evidence-based improvement of student learning outcomes.